needle-mirror/com.unity.sentis/Documentation~/edit-a-model.md

 # Edit a model

-You can edit a model after you create or load it, using the Sentis `Model` API.
+You can edit a model after you create or load it, using the Sentis [`Functional`](xref:Unity.Sentis.Functional) API.

 ## Preprocess inputs or postprocess outputs

 Sometimes your model expects inputs or returns outputs in a format that doesn't match your tensor data.
-Using the model API you can add, remove and edit inputs, layers, constants and outputs to adjust the model.
+Use the `Functional` API to prepend operations to inputs, append operations to outputs, or to easily add or remove inputs or outputs.

-In the following example the [mnist-8](https://github.com/onnx/models/blob/main/validated/vision/classification/mnist/model/mnist-8.onnx) model is adjusted to return the softmax of the outputs.
+In the following example the [mnist-8](https://github.com/onnx/models/blob/main/validated/vision/classification/mnist/model/mnist-8.onnx) model is adjusted to return the softmax of the output.

 ```
 using UnityEngine;